 If you do not provide valid tax identity information, your account will be considered in violation of our Amazon selling policies and your account will be suspended.

-By completing the Tax Interview in your seller account, you will be providing Amazon with the appropriate tax identity in the form of a W-9 form.
+By completing the Tax interview in your seller account, you will be providing Amazon the appropriate tax identity in the form of a W-9 or W-8BEN form.

 For U.S. taxpayers, a TIN is required by the IRS for the administration of tax laws.
 In most cases, your TIN is either an Employer Identification Number (EIN) or a Social Security Number (SSN).

-Yes, even if you are a non-US taxpayer, you still need to provide us with information and the responses you give in the Tax Interview, will create the appropriate tax form on your behalf.
+Yes, even if you are a non-U.S. taxpayer, you still need to provide us information and the responses you give to the Tax interview will create the appropriate tax form on your behalf.

 IRS regulations require non-U.S. taxpayers to provide Form W-8BEN to Amazon in order to be exempt from U.S. tax reporting requirements.